 I found CookKeepBook through a social media mention, and it seems to have all the functions for recipe costing software that an independent operator needs.

 There are other excellent high-end recipe costing apps and food cost calculators such as Cooking the Books, MasterTracker, Menu Coster, Parsley, Hospitality Genie, KitchenCoster, and the less expensive Fillet and ChefNotePad.
+Other recipe costing options include the multifunction Loaded Reports, Restoke and Peiso.

 Plus there’s the long-serving CalcMenu and Resort Software (waiting for them to go cloud-based), with integrations to POS systems, invoices, ordering and bookkeeping.
 Many of these are loaded with features, and fairly expensive for a small operator – no one escapes subscription pricing these days!